raghvendra5688/Drug-Repurposing/data/README.md

     * Run `cd SMILES_Autoencoder`

     * Run `python cleanup_smiles.py all_smiles.csv all_smiles_revised.csv` to filter out compounds containing salts and remove stereochemical information.

+3. The resulting output file `all_smiles_revised.csv` contains 2,459,695 compounds.

-We also filter compounds based on their length, restricting the final set to include compounds whose SMILES sequence lengths are in [10,128] allowing small sized compounds as well as large size ligands to be part of our chemical search space which is relatively bigger than that used in [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111).
+4. We next run: `python prepare_smiles_autoencoder.py` to obtain output file `all_smiles_revised_final.csv`.
+We filter compounds based on their length, restricting the final set to include compounds whose SMILES sequence lengths are in [10,128] allowing small sized compounds as well as large size ligands to be part of our chemical search space which is relatively bigger than that used in [Generative Recurrent Networks for De Novo Drug Design](https://doi.org/10.1002/minf.201700111).

-3. The resulting `all_smiles_revised.csv` contains 2,454,665 compounds.
+5. The output file `all_smiles_revised_final.csv` should have 2,454,665 compounds.

-4. We next run: `python prepare_smiles_autoencoder.py` to obtain `all_smiles_revised_final.csv`

-5. To train the SMILES autoencoder model we run: `cd ../../scripts/; python torchtext_smiles_autoencoder.py`.
-This results in `torchtext_checkpoint.pt` in the models folder.
+6. To train the SMILES autoencoder model we run:

+   `cd ../../scripts/`;

+   `python torchtext_smiles_autoencoder.py ../data/SMILES_Autoencoder/all_smiles_revised_final.csv`.

+This results in `models/lstm_out/torchtext_checkpoint.pt` in the models folder.

 # Compound Virus Activities for End-to-End Deep Learning Models